 Did you know the air inside your home can be nearly 100 times more polluted than the air outdoors?
 Indoor air quality is a major concern because Americans spend as much as 90% of their time indoors.

 If that’s not enough to make you cringe, just think about some of the health ailments poor indoor air quality causes.
 Besides sniffling, sneezing, coughing and the like, poor indoor air quality can cause serious respiratory problems.
-The health of you and your loved ones is obviously your highest priority, so it’s only natural to want to boost the quality of the air you breathe.
+You and your loved ones’ health is obviously your highest priority, so it’s only natural to want to boost the quality of the air you breathe.

 In order to protect health and quality of life, air quality is an absolutely essential issue for all homeowners to address and routinely maintain.
-Fortunately, improving the quality of the air inside of your air is relatively simple – here are ten ways you can improve your home’s indoor air quality.
+Fortunately, improving your home’s air quality is relatively simple – here are ten ways you can improve your home’s indoor air quality.

 1. Invest in Houseplants

 A simple step you can take to improve your home’s air quality is to add plants to your indoor space.
 Many indoor house plants have air purifying qualities, meaning not only will your home look more beautiful, but it will also have improved air quality.
 Plants produce oxygen from carbon dioxide, and the filtering process helps to remove contaminants from the airstream in your home.

 Here are 10 NASA approved houseplants for improving your air quality:

 - African Violets